Salad Dressing for CKD: What to look for and brands to try

 Low Sodium Salad Dressing

-One of the biggest problems with salad dressing is that they are typically VERY high in sodium.
+A low sodium salad dressing is a salad dressing that contains fewer mg of sodium than calories.
+Sodium in salad dressings is one of the biggest problems with store bought salad dressing because they are typically VERY high in sodium.
 Without reading labels, you’re very likely to pick up a dressing that has too much sodium.

 Low Phosphorus Salad Dressing